Skip to contentSkip to navigationSkip to topbar

 customer-service-windows page anchor

-WhatsApp regulates when and how you can send messages with your end users.
-When an end user sends your business a WhatsApp message, it starts a customer service window (also known as a 24-hour window) during which you can send free-form messages to the user.
+WhatsApp regulates when and how you can send messages to your end users.
+When an end user sends your business a WhatsApp message, that message starts a customer service window (also known as a 24-hour window) during which you can send free-form messages to the user.
 This customer service window lasts for 24 hours after the last inbound message you receive from a user.

 Outside of a customer service window, you may only send a message using an approved template.
-Templates are created and sent for approval to WhatsApp using Content Templates.
-Once you've created a template, you will get a unique Content SID, which must be used in your application code to send messages outside of the customer service window.
-For more information, read below and reference our guide to using templated messages for WhatsApp notifications.
+Create and submit templates for WhatsApp approval using Content Templates.
+When you create a template, you'll get a unique Content SID, which you use in your application code to send messages outside of the customer service window.

-From July 1, 2025, Utility template messages do not incur any Meta fees if they are sent during a customer service window.
-Authentication and Marketing template messages will continue to incur fees during the customer service window.
-See Twilio's WhatsApp pricing FAQ(link takes you to an external page) to understand more about how the customer service window affects WhatsApp pricing.
+From July 1, 2025, Utility template messages don't incur any Meta fees if you send them during a customer service window.
+Authentication and Marketing template messages continue to incur fees during the customer service window.
+For more information on how the customer service window affects WhatsApp pricing, see Twilio's WhatsApp pricing FAQ(link takes you to an external page).

 • "Your appointment for {{1}} is {{2}}.
 Need to reschedule?
 Tap below to reply."